fabric-testbed/fabrictestbed-extensions/CONTRIBUTING.md

 $ tox -e integration
 ```

-Tox attempts to run tests in an isolated virtual environment.
-If you
+If you want to run some tests directly using [pytest], that is
-want to run some tests directly using [pytest], that is possible too:
+possible too:

 ```
 $ pip install -e .[test]